iamcest/covid19-slides/covid-19-cxh-slides.md

 #

-- imporant to not be at work if you, or someone in your household, shows symptoms (follow PHE and local guidelines).
+- important to not be at work if you, or someone in your household, shows symptoms (follow PHE and local guidelines).

 # Quiz